Overgrown land and unsightly premises

 - refuse or scrap material.

-Council may investigate complaints of overgrown or unsightly allotments if there is a evidence of vermin, pests or a fire hazard in accordance with the Public Health Act.
+Council may investigate complaints of overgrown or unsightly allotments if there is evidence of vermin, pests or a fire hazard in accordance with the Public Health Act.
 To report an overgrown and/or unsightly premise contact council.

 Vegetation and unsightly accumulations on boundary fences